best-rucking-gear-combat-sports

 I’ve kept things very simple:

-• 20–60 minute walks a few times per week
+• 20 to 60 minute walks a few times per week

 Final Thoughts